What-Up-Games/What-Up-Games/_posts/2017-12-29-Jelly-Bowl-Announcement.md

 ---
 layout: post
-title: Announcing Jelly Bowl XXIV
+title: Announcing Jelly Bowl
-shortTitle: Announcing Jelly Bowl XXIV
+shortTitle: Announcing Jelly Bowl
 date: 2017-12-29
 comments: true
-game: jellyBowlXXIV
+game: jellyBowl
-categories: [jellyBowlXXIV]
+categories: [jellyBowl]
 excerpt: We are happy to finally release the last two online game modes for Nothin’ But Net; Team Speed-Ball and Knockout!
 In Knockout, two players will be selected to compete to see who can make the first basket to either eliminate...
 ---
  <i style="font-size:18px;"><b>Note:</b> The graphics, colors and names are all placeholders and will likely change throughout development.</i>

  We’ve decided for our next game to target the Xbox One through the <a href="https://www.xbox.com/en-US/developers/creators-program"> Xbox Live Creators Program</a>.
-One of our prototypes felt perfect for the big screen, which we have named Jelly Bowl XXIV (and may change later).
-Jelly Bowl XXIV takes inspiration from two games that we enjoyed growing up.
+One of our prototypes felt perfect for the big screen, which we have named Jelly Bowl (and may change later).
+Jelly Bowl takes inspiration from two games that we enjoyed growing up.
 The movement mechanic is similar to that of <a href="https://en.wikipedia.org/wiki/Worms_(series)">Worms</a>, while the first game mode is a throwback to the HeadHunters mod for Quake 1.
-We wanted to design Jelly Bowl XXIV to be a very fast-paced, strategic game that you can get going in easily but still takes skill to master.
+We wanted to design Jelly Bowl to be a very fast-paced, strategic game that you can get going in easily but still takes skill to master.
  <br><br>
 <h2> The Premise </h2>
 <br>
 Once every few years, a Jelly Bowl is held to determine who the next ruler of all of Jelly World will be.
 Princess Magenta of the Six Kingdoms has selected you, her secret love, to be her champion.
-You must win the Jelly Bowl XXIV to prove your love and secure her place as the rightful ruler!
+You must win the Jelly Bowl to prove your love and secure her place as the rightful ruler!
 <br><br>
-In Jelly Bowl XXIV, you’ll battle up to five other players to collect the most amount of energy (or sugar, we're not sure which yet), either by grabbing newly spawned energy or stealing them from your opponent.
+In Jelly Bowl, you’ll battle up to five other players to collect the most amount of energy (or sugar, we're not sure which yet), either by grabbing newly spawned energy or stealing them from your opponent.
 Movement is a core component of the game – timed just right, you can speed across the arena quickly.
 If you are hit, either by smacking into the environment or by another player, then you’ll lose all control for a brief period of time making you a prime target.
 If the hit was from a player, you'll drop all of the energy that you were carrying - opening it up for others to steal!

 <iframe class="img-responsive img-thumbnail" style="width: 960px; height: 500px;"  src="https://www.youtube.com/embed/wWNsS-t2zU8" frameborder="0" allowfullscreen></iframe>